New IRS guidelines for employees’ family members to receive health insurance premium assistance

 The ARP is reevaluating the level of subsidy that Americans qualify for based on their income.
 Those with new or existing Marketplace plans can visit www.healthcare.gov or call the Marketplace directly to confirm whether or not their tax credit will be increased, resulting in lower out of pocket monthly premium responsibility for the insured.
 You can also wait until you file your 2021 taxes next year to get the additional premium tax credit amount.
 However, it is recommended that you update your application and review your plan options during the allotted period up until August 15th.

 There is something to keep in mind regarding coverage if you change plans during this time.
 It is important to consider the new plan’s deductible as it’ll likely start over.
-If you change plans or add a new household member, any out-of-pocket costs you already paid on your current 2021 Marketplace plan probably won’t count towards your new deductible, even if you stay with the same insurance company.
+If you change plans or add a new household member, any out-of-pocket costs you already paid on your current 2021 Marketplace plan probably won’t count a towards your new deductible, even if you stay with the same insurance company.

 These are variables that a licensed agent or Marketplace representative can discuss as they pertain to specific situations.
 The website again for resources regarding the Affordable Care Act is www.healthcare.gov.